 Conductor Configuration

 The logic that applies to the shape and configuration of conductors in speaker cables will be very similar to that of power cables, although, for the most part, the conductors will have a higher gauge (slimmer) than the ones used for power.
 Cheaper cables, like those used for outdoor installations or very long runs, will still often contain stranded conductors because of their increased flexibility.
-However, higher-end cables will invariably feature solid conductors of various gauges because they are less susceptible to the ‘skin effect’ or ‘strand interaction’- the term used to describe the interaction of magnetic fields created by conductors.
+However, higher-end cables will invariably feature solid conductors of various gauges because they are less susceptible to the 'skin effect' or 'strand interaction', the term used to describe the interaction of magnetic fields created by conductors.
 Twisting the conductors effectively mitigates the effects of their respective magnetic fields, as magnetic fields cancel each other out when the conductors cross each other at right angles.
 For this reason, many low and high-end cables will twist the positive and negative conductors around each other to reduce interference.
-When discussing these strategies, cable manufacturers will often talk about ‘geometry’- this refers to the very specific way conductors and other components are arranged within a cable.
+When discussing these strategies, cable manufacturers will often talk about 'geometry', which refers to the very specific way conductors and other components are arranged within a cable.

 Dielectric